Tomato blight

 Time to act | yes | yes | yes |

-Tomato blight, a fungal infection called Phytophthora infestans, spreads by wind and water-splash.
-It attacks tomatoes and potatoes and is triggered by warm, wet conditions, making outdoor tomatoes more susceptible than those in a greenhouse.
+Tomato blight, a fungus-like infection called Phytophthora infestans, spreads by wind and water-splash.
+It attacks tomatoes and potatoes and is triggered by wet conditions, making outdoor tomatoes more susceptible than those in a greenhouse.
 The crop is quickly ruined and even if you pick the tomatoes at the first sign of infection, you can't stop them rotting.

 How to identify tomato blight